 You will need: tequila, blue curacao, pineapple juice, lemon-lime soda

-The Blue Lagoon is one of the easiest margaritas you can mix up.
-The simple fruit flavors of orange and pineapple are a delightful combination and the soda adds a little sparkle to lighten it up....
-It's fantastic and impressive, everything you need to change up a routine.Continue to 10 of 11 below.
+The blue lagoon margarita is one of the easiest margaritas you can mix up.
+The simple fruit flavors of orange and pineapple are a delightful combination and the soda adds a little sparkle to lighten it up.
+It's fantastic and impressive, everything you need to change up a routine.Continue to 9 of 9 below.

 You will need: tequila, agua de jamaica, simple syrup, lime juice